ARGOeu/argodoc/content/guides/sync.md

 	Host = poem2
 	VO = vo3, vo4

-POEM profile can be defined on multiple POEM servers.
+Same POEM profile can be defined on multiple POEM servers.
 Each POEM server can further extend it with a custom combinations of metrics and service flavours.
 To distinguish POEM profile defined on multiple POEM servers, namespace must be used.
 One must be aware of the namespace that POEM server exposes and specify it in `FetchProfiles` section:

 	[FetchProfiles]
 	List = CH.CERN.SAM.ROC, CH.CERN.SAM.ROC_OPERATORS, CH.CERN.SAM.ROC_CRITICAL, CH.CERN.SAM.OPS_MONITOR, CH.CERN.SAM.OPS_MONITOR_CRITICAL, CH.CERN.SAM.GLEXEC, CH.CERN.SAM.CLOUD-MON

 #### Prefilter data

-`poem-connector.py` also generates plaintext `PrefilterPoem` file on a daily basis and places it under EGI/ directory.
+`poem-connector.py` also generates plaintext `PrefilterPoem` file (specified in `global.conf`) on a daily basis for each customer and places it under customer's directory.
 Content of the file is controlled in `[PrefilterData]` section:

 	[PrefilterData]
 	AllowedNGI = http://mon.egi.eu/nagios-roles.conf